Update December 2024: Australian-first Code of Practice released

-Infrastructure and Transport Ministers have asked ONRSR to develop a code of practice for train illumination to reflect the findings of recent train lighting trials.
+In June 2023 Infrastructure and Transport Ministers asked ONRSR to develop a code of practice for train illumination to reflect the findings of recent train lighting trials.

-A code of practice will set out best practice to the industry and is admissible in a proceeding as evidence of whether or not a rail operator has complied with a duty or obligation under the Rail Safety National Law.
+The code is the result of engagement with a wide range of stakeholders, including those with lived experience of rail collisions, industry representatives, unions, governments, and subject matter experts.
+It sets out best practice to the Australian rail industry and supports operators to strengthen the controls in place to address the safety risks posed by level crossings.
+In addition, the code is admissible in a proceeding as evidence of whether or not a rail operator has complied with a duty or obligation under the Rail Safety National Law.

 In March 2023, ONRSR received the results of the Monash Institute of Railway Technology’s (MIRT) trials of specific controls focussed on better visibility of trains, namely: